 When fixing floorboards down, consider the following advice:

-Conventionally, and to show them off to their best advantage, boards are laid towards the primary natural light source and along the length of the room.
+Conventionally, and to show them off to their best advantage, wood flooring planks are laid towards the primary natural light source and along the length of the room.
 Consider this along with any subfloor restrictions, the shape of the room and individual preference before installation.

-When laying floorboards which feature significant variation, be it colour, length of board or grain, board selection has a significant influence on the overall look of the floor.
-It is important to be sensitive to this and distribute any variation evenly to achieve a natural looking floor.
-The best way to do this is to spread the boards out prior to installation.
+When laying wood flooring that features significant variation, board selection has a significant influence on the overall look of the floor.
+It is important to distribute any variation evenly to get the best result and create a floor with a natural feel.

-The first row of flooring sets the line for the whole floor.
+The first row of flooring sets the line for the whole floor, so it is crucial that this is square.
 Before laying the floorboards, it may be necessary to cut the boards in the first row along the length to compensate for off-square walls.
-If glue-fixing your floorboards, make sure that the first row is stable before pushing against it.
+If glue-fixing your floorboards, make sure that the first row is stable (that the adhesive has gone off) before pushing against it.

-When laying floorboards, bear in mind that end joints in adjacent rows of planks must be staggered at least 150mm apart and we recommend a minimum 250-300mm.
+When laying plank flooring, the end joints in adjacent rows of planks must be staggered at least 150mm apart and we recommend a minimum of 250-300mm as this looks so much nicer.
 For the best aesthetic result, keep the position of end joints reasonably random by cutting different lengths of board to start rows.

-To accommodate natural expansion and contraction in the flooring a 15mm expansion gap is required around the entire perimeter of the room; this includes doorways, fireplaces, and any other ‘obstacles’ adjacent to the floor.
-While laying floorboards, pay particular attention to door liners & plinth blocks which must either be cut to create an expansion gap under them, or have one left around them.
-For floors in excess of 6m wide, additional expansion of approx 1mm (penny gap) per metre width will need to be integrated evenly across the floor.
+To accommodate natural expansion and contraction in wood flooring a 15mm expansion gap is required around the entire perimeter of the room; this includes doorways, fireplaces, and any other ‘obstacles’ adjacent to the floor.
+Pay particular attention to door liners & plinth blocks which must either be cut to create an expansion gap under them, or have one left around them.
+For floors in excess of 6m wide, additional expansion of approx 1mm (penny gap) per metre width will also need to be integrated evenly across the floor.

-To create an expansion gap, insert wedges between the edge of the floor and the wall during fitting (place the wedges before fixing floorboards in place).
-Once fitting is complete, remove them and cover or fill the gap.
+To create an expansion gap, insert wedges between the edge of the wood flooring and the wall during fitting (place the wedges before fixing floorboards in place).
+Once fitting is complete and any adhesive is dry, remove them and cover or fill the gap.
 To create expansion across the floor, insert a thin separator between boards as you knock them together (approx every third board for wide boards and every fifth board for narrow ones).

-To cover the expansion gap once you have finished laying floorboards down, either fit new skirting or use beading onto existing skirting (fig 1).
+To cover the expansion gap once you have finished laying the wood flooring, either fit new skirting or use beading onto existing skirting (fig 1).
 When butting up against thresholds, fireplaces, quarry tiles, brick or staircases fill the gap with cork strip for a neat finish.